svioletg/py-squaremap-combiner/README.rst

 Use the ``-h`` or ``--help`` argument to see full arguments and their defaults.

-Installing this repository as a package is only a convenience feature.
-If you don't want to install it, this package only really contains a single script, so you can download it and use it on its own, provided you have the required packages installed.
-The script can be found in this repository at ``src/squaremap_combine/squaremap_combine.py``.

 To find squaremap's tiles, go to the folder your server JAR is in, and then navigate to ``plugins/squaremap/web``.
 Inside, there will be a ``tiles`` folder which likely contains folders like